Quantized topological transport mediated by the long-range couplings

 In summary, we have proposed a topological pump allowing to transfer the quantum state by varying nearest-neighbor and next-nearest-neighbor couplings.
 This protocol provides an alternative to the celebrated Thouless pump and does not involve the change of on-site energies, which is especially suitable for the arrays of evanescently coupled optical waveguides.
 The proposed scheme is not limited to optical waveguides and can be readily generalized to the other physical platforms, e.g. to the polariton condensates trapped in a slowly varying periodic potential~\cite{Gnusov2023,Fraser2024} with a conceptual scheme elaborated in the Supplementary Materials.

-See Supplementary Materials for the details of numerical simulations of the system with symmetric and anti-symmetric connector modes in an optical waveguide lattice, including lattice geometry and chosen modulation scheme, application of the degenerate perturbation theory for connector sites, evaluation of the effective couplings and detuning of connector waveguides, comparison of the tight-binding and numerical finite-lattice spectra and tight-binding simulations of quantized pumping as well the proposed implementation for the lattice of coupled polariton condensates.
+See Supplementary Materials for the details of numerical simulations of the system with symmetric and anti-symmetric connector modes in an optical waveguide lattice, including lattice geometry and chosen modulation scheme, application of the degenerate perturbation theory for connector sites, evaluation of the effective couplings and detuning of connector waveguides, comparison of the tight-binding and numerical finite-lattice spectra and tight-binding simulations of quantized pumping, proposal for photonic molecule connector waveguides, results for the full tight-binding model, as well the proposed implementation for the lattice of coupled polariton condensates.

 We acknowledge Andrei Stepanenko and Anton Nalitov for valuable discussions.
-Theoretical models were supported by the Russian Science Foundation (Grant No.~24-72-10069).
-Numerical simulations were supported by Priority 2030 Federal Academic Leadership Program.
+This work was supported by the Russian Science Foundation grant No.~25-79-31027.